code-charity/Bulk-Contributor/README.md

           - **Quantity:**  > 1 million automatic pull requests // worth >100.000 working hours: Hypothesis: **Probably easy 😱** spending only < 3000 hours here.
 Or < 3% (_Efficiency could raise donations against hunger etc. Old News: There is Abundance.
 And opportunity, only society, that can be bitter... 🤔  (low server costs.
 A task worth >$5 often only costs <$0.001 in electricitiy.)_

 # To-Do
-- much of what Wikipedia Bots do, simple typos, grammar, formating. <br> _Related Repo (draft:)  https://github.com/code4charity/the-RegEx-Collector--Queries--Patterns_
+- much of what Wikipedia Bots do, simple typos, grammar, formating.
 - specific errors of readme.md's
 - syntax debugging in all file types, formalities and code languages.
   - **Specific Category Example:** ( from our experience ) the following tiny, rare task alone might have been done a million times in history (by 1000s of people)